Choosing Rustic Floors for Your Cabin or Lodge

-For those who are into living green, there are a number of rustic floorings made from natural materials.
+For those who are into living green, there are a number of types of rustic floors made from natural materials.

 And, for those who are economy minded or consider easy maintenance to be important, there are synthetic floors that can meet their needs.